 It is important for managers to remain calm and collected during these conversations, as it can help to de-escalate the situation.
 They should also be sure to listen to the music.

-What resources and support can help angry employees cope with their emotions?
+What resources and support in the work environment can help angry employees cope with their emotions?

 Employee Assistance Programs, training and development opportunities, and access to resources such as books, articles, and videos on anger management can help employees cope with their emotions.